Alluxio/documentation/docs/en/reference/Properties-List.md

----
-layout: global
-title: List of Configuration Properties
+# List of Configuration Properties
-group: Reference
-priority: 0
----

-* Table of Contents
-{:toc}

 All Alluxio configuration settings fall into one of the six categories:
 [Common](#common-configuration) (shared by Master and Worker),